Adityajparmar37/ProjectBoard/README.md

 9. **Chat Module:**
     - Communicate with teammates within specific projects.
     - Store chat history securely by encrypting it before storing it to database and decrypted it while retrieving past conversations.
+    - Throttling the send button in a chat app prevents spam, reduces server load and ensures consistent performance

 ## 🛠️Tech Stack